wso2/carbon-kernel/docs/DeveloperTools/SettingUpaGitRepository.md

             <password>password</password>
          </server>

- After adding the above, you have to update the parent pom properties section of your project with the following property: `project.scm.id`:
+ After adding the above, you have to update the properties section in the parent pom of your project with the following property: `project.scm.id`:

          <properties>
              <project.scm.id>scm-server</project.scm.id>